PSOW Staff - Tuesday, March 24, 2020

 Contact Information: For questions, please email: firstname.lastname@example.org or contact our Dubai Office at +971 4 3757555.

-PSOW's instructor-led distance learning is delivered over Microsoft Teams and Zoom**.
+PSOW's instructor-led distance learning is delivered over Zoom** and the PSOW Learning Management System.
 No software purchase is necessary.
 Students will be invited as guests from PSOW's accounts.

 Participation in the PSOW online courses requires:

-* Access via mobile device will require downloading the Microsoft Teams Application and the Zoom Application version 5.0.
+* Access via mobile device will require downloading the Zoom Application version 5.0.

 ** To ensure the privacy of all attendees, students will enter a "waiting room" for each virtual class, allowing the training manager to vet attendees prior to entry.
-In addition, Zoom meetings have been set up with a password and will be shared within the Microsoft Teams platform, which requires a password to access.
+In addition, Zoom meetings have been set up with password protection.
 The recording feature has been disabled for trainees and at no time will PSOW record trainees during a virtual class without their explicit consent.

 Overview of Course Modules: